Large-scale-causality-inference/Large-scale-nonlinear-causality/README.md

 # Codes for nonlinear Granger causality (lsNGC)
  Large-scale nonlinear Granger causality for inferring directed dependence from short multivariate time-series data

+## Question: how to obtain a causal generative graph behind large-scale multivariate data?
+Mainly, how to do so when the time-series observations are short and nonlinearly related?

 ## Background
 Identifying nonlinear and directed relations between components of a complex system, especially from simultaneously observed time series, is an actively growing area of research.
 By modeling interactions with nonlinear state-space transformations from limited observational data, lsNGC identifies casual relations with no explicit a priori assumptions on functional interdependence between component time series in a computationally efficient manner.